kmcdono2/getmicah.github.io/sharp2017/sharp2017.md

 #### Lessons for now

-Databases are an **intermediary** between sources and researchers - what & who these are changes over time (intentional design for future users)
+Databases are an **intermediary** between sources and researchers - what & who these are changes over time (intentional design for future users), and so the database should be flexible

 Inter-generational research projects highlight the effects of **datafication** of the archival sources (layers of interpretation, coding)

 #### Results To Come!